sayansarkarnitdgp/sayansarkarnitdgp.github.io/_pages/teaching.md

 ## Mixed-signal IC Design

 In this course, I would like to systematically introduce major issues of mixed-signal circuit designs and their applications in bio-medical and sensory systems.
 The first half course is dedicated to mixed-signal IC design.
 The course starts with 2 review classes on OPAMP design, filter design, and circuit noise.
 Then, the course covers topics on pipelined ADC, Sigma-delta ADC, and SAR ADC.
 The second half course is dedicated to sensory and bio-medical IC design.
-The topics include bio-potential detection, implants, DNA detection, CCD, CMOS imaging.
+The topics include bio-potential detection, implants, DNA detection, CCD, and CMOS imaging.

 ## Power Management IC Design (Part 1 and 2) ##